Gurney family (Norwich): Royal links

+Barclays

-Richard married a daughter of David Barclay, another Quaker merchant and banker.
+Richard Gurney married a daughter of David Barclay, another Quaker merchant and banker.
 Their six children included Anna Gurney, an Old English scholar, and Hudson Gurney (1775–1864), who later inherited wealth from his father and acted as the head of the Norwich Gurney family.
 He became MP for Newtown, Isle of Wight in 1816, a Fellow of the Royal Society in 1818, and High Sheriff of Norfolk in 1835.
 He resided at Keswick Hall near Norwich and in St James's Square, London, but stayed childless.

 John Gurney (1749–1809) and his wife lived at Earlham Hall in Norwich, which they rented from the Bacon family.
 Several of their 13 children died young.
 The survivors included the bankers Samuel Gurney (1786–1856) and Daniel Gurney (1791–1880), the social reformers Elizabeth Fry and Joseph John Gurney, and the artist Richenda Cunningham.
 Hannah married Sir Thomas Buxton.
 Another sister, Louisa Hoare, wrote on education.
 The 19th-century Gurney family came to personify wealth: Gilbert and Sullivan's 1875 comic opera Trial by Jury has the Judge relate how his wealth increased until "at length I became as rich as the Gurneys."

 On John Gurney's death in 1809, his son Samuel assumed control of the Norwich Gurney's Bank.
-About the same time, he took over the London billbroking business of Richardson, Overend & Company, whose later name later was Overend, Gurney and Company.
+About the same time, he took over the London billbroking business of Richardson, Overend & Company, whose later name was Overend, Gurney and Company.
 It became the world's largest discounting house for 40 years, but failed – ten years after Samuel Gurney's death – in 1866 with liabilities of £11 million.
 This failure ruined a number of the Gurneys and many other investors.
 Gurney's Bank in Norwich, however, escaped major damage to business and reputation from the collapse.
 The Times "understood that the suspension of Overend, Gurney & Co will not in the slightest degree compromise Gurney's Bank of Norwich.
 That establishment recently passed into the hands of new partners, whose resources are beyond all question."